thriveweb/sailinginparadise/content/pages/contact.md

     Call 0438 915 222.
   title: Gold Coast Boast Hire | Contact Us | Sailing in Paradise
 ---
-### FIND US AT MARINER;S COVE
+### FIND US AT MARINA MIRAGE/MARINER'S COVE

-We are conveniently located at Mariner's Cove, 60-70 Seaworld Drive, Main Beach.
-There is plentiful free parking which you are invited to use.
+We are conveniently located at Marina Mirage and Mariner's Cove on Seaworld Drive, Main Beach.
+The marinas are directly adjacent to one another and there is plentiful free parking which you are invited to use.

-### HOW TO FIND THE BOAT AT THE MARINA
+### HOW TO FIND THE BOATS AT THE MARINAS

-Please take the jetty with the big yellow archway.
-You will find us half way along on the left hand side.
+For 'Spirit of Gwonda' and the 'Seawind 1000XL' - Please take the jetty with the big yellow archway at Mariner's Cove.
+You will find us half way along on the left hand side.  (yellow oval on map)

+For our vessel 'Oceans' - Please follow the Marina Mirage walkway around towards Palazzo Versace.
+You will find our boat after Glass Restaurant and prior to reaching the HOPO Ferry.  (blue triangle on map)

 ![]()